 Computer Science

-Associate Professors: Marcus Birkenkrahe
+Associate Professor: Marcus Birkenkrahe

 Assistant Professor: Pietro Dall'olio